Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     3. **Account Kind**: Select ``Storage V2``.
     4. **Location**: Select a region closest to you.
 Make sure you select the same region for the rest of your resources.
     5. **Subscription**: Select your Azure subscription.
-    6. **Resource Group**: Either select an existing Resource Group or create a new one such as `serverless-microservices`.
+    6. **Resource Group**: Select the resource group to which you have added your other services, such as `serverless-microservices`.

     ![Screenshot of the storage creation](media/storage-creation.png)